TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 Warning and design constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Memcached is by design a simple key-value store.
-Since the caching framework needs to structure it
+Memcached is a simple key-value store by design .
+Since the caching framework
-to store the identifier-data-tags relations, for each cache entry it stores an identifier->data,
+needs to structure it to store the identifier-data-tags relations, for each
-identifier->tags and a tag->identifiers entry.
+cache entry it stores an identifier->data, identifier->tags and a
+tag->identifiers entry.

 This leads to structural problems: